dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   server:
     # socketPath is the unix socket path for dfdaemon GRPC service.
     socketPath: /var/run/dragonfly/dfdaemon.sock
+    # request_rate_limit is the rate limit of the download request in the download grpc server, default is 4000 req/s.
+    requestRateLimit: 4000
   # rateLimit is the default rate limit of the download speed in KiB/MiB/GiB per second, default is 10GiB/s.
   rateLimit: 10GiB
   # pieceTimeout is the timeout for downloading a piece from source.